aisiwonhae29/PMP/a0_practicemakeperfect/roadmap.md

 - voice about(get system voice authorization)
 - websocket
 - design pattern
+- android studio build firebase msg logic
+- talking with gpt in SSCapp (get info from talking each other)
+- talking with gpt in app (get info from talking each other)
 - DB
   - POSIX Basics stdin, stdout, stderr, pipes
   - PostgreSQL